 The Impact of Toxic People Around You

 Based on habits formed, specific places and situations in your life can be toxic.
 Memory and association have a significant impact on how we act and react to a problem.
-It is easier to change habits when some distance occurs, and we are allowed to grow as people.
-Thus, at the beginning of recovery, it is crucial to make distinct changes to qualify for this growth to occur.
+It is easier to change habits when some distance occurs, and we can grow as people.
+Thus, it is crucial to make distinct changes to qualify for this growth at the beginning of recovery.

 However, don’t think that merely changing the environment will keep you away from toxic individuals.
-If you don’t change yourself, you’ll continue to gravitate towards toxicity, no matter where you live.
-For those who choose to change the scenery, it’s best to stay with a sober friend that can help you avoid situations that interfere with your long-term sobriety, hopefully in a substance-free environment.
+If you don’t change yourself, you’ll continue to gravitate towards toxicity, no matter where you live, for those who choose to change the scenery to stay with a sober friend who can help you avoid situations that interfere with your long-term sobriety hopefully in a substance-free environment.